pcdshub/pcds-ci-helpers/README.md

 #### shared_configs/anaconda-upload.yml
 `anaconda-upload.yml` uses the workspace named `conda` to leverage the pre-built package and speed up the upload task.
-This task uploads the package to the `pcds-dev` channel on Anaconda Cloud.
+Thus, this script must be used in conjunction with `python-tester-conda.yml` This task uploads the package to the `pcds-dev` channel on Anaconda Cloud.
 If the build was triggered by a tag, the package will additionally be uploaded to the `pcds-tag` channel.